zq768/LegisLink-Tartanhacks-2024/README.md

 - Matching ideas with writers to draft the proposals out
 - Linking them in the final step with policymakers, who can make these proposals come true

 Through LegisLink, ordinary citizens can see posts, add reactions and supportive comments, and even reach out and join the drafting Groups.
+Groups work together to write up the ideas in a more formal manner.
+And in the final stages,